-Viewing the SAS Log and Output After you submit your program, it is cleared from the Program Editor window, and the results of your program go into the Log and Output windows.
+Viewing the SAS Log and Output If you are using the Enhanced Editor (Windows operating environment), after you submit your program, the program remains in the Enhanced Editor window and the results of your program go into the Log and Output windows.
+If you are using the Program Editor (all other operating environments) then your results also go into the Log and Output windows, but your program disappears from the Program Editor window.
 At first it may be a shock for you to see your program disappear in front of your eyes.
 Don't worry; the program you spent so long writing is not gone forever.
-If your program produced any output, then you will also get new entries in your Results window (your Results window may not be visible if you do not have the SAS Explorer window active).
-The Results window is like a table of contents for your SAS output and is discussed in more detail in section

-1.9.
-The figure is an example of what your screen might look like after you submit a program.
+If your program produced any output, then you will also get new entries in the Results window.
+The Results window is like a table of contents for your SAS output and is discussed in more detail in section 1.9.
+This figure is an example of what your screen might look like after you submit a program from the Enhanced Editor.

-You may not see all three of the programming windows (Program Editor, Log, and Output) at the same time.
+You may not see all three of the programming windows (Editor, Log, and Output) at the same time.
 In some operating environments, the windows are placed one on top of the other.
 You can bring a window to the top by clicking on it, typing its name in the command line area, or selecting it from the Window menu.